 Mobile apps for doctors and patients

 Hardly would we call the benefits of mobile technology in healthcare undiscovered or novel.
-But new challenges provide new ideas of healthcare mobile apps.
-Earlier, we have already mentioned the growing interest to contact-tracking apps which could have become popular only in the unique situation of the pandemic.
+But new challenges provide new ideas for healthcare mobile apps.
+Earlier, we have already mentioned the growing interest in contact-tracking apps which could have become popular only in the unique situation of the pandemic.
 At the same time, many mobile systems for doctor-patient communication and treatment tracking, medication adherence, telemedicine, etc. have been gaining attention and receiving serious support and funding.

 Among them is